Accounts Payable Accrual: A Practical Guide

 Tracking the right key performance indicators (KPIs) helps you understand how well you’re managing accrued accounts payable.
 These metrics offer insights into areas needing improvement and highlight successes in your process.
 Regularly monitoring these KPIs ensures accurate financial reporting and helps maintain strong vendor relationships.

-Measure Efficiency and Accuracy
+Measuring Efficiency and Accuracy in Accruals

 Efficiency and accuracy are crucial for managing accrued expenses.
 Here are some KPIs to consider: